 In her book How Fantasy Becomes Reality, Dr. Karen Dill-Shackleford brings up an interesting point about how the lyrical content of rap music shifted in the late 1980s.
-She implies that it was only when corporate major label executives got involved in the rap music scene that the lyrical content changed to resemble the violent and misogynistic stereotype that we are all familiar with (Dill, 2009, pg 183).
+She implies that it was only when corporate executives and major record labels got involved in the rap music scene that the lyrical content changed to resemble the violent and misogynistic stereotype that we are all familiar with (Dill, 2009, pg 183).
 While I agree with this point and believe that corporate execs should stay out of most art forms, I do think Dr. Dill-Shackleford takes things a little too far and could be adding fuel to the fires of moral panic in America.

 First, a bit of history.
 At its origin, rap music spoke mainly of community, sincerity, and anti-commercialism (Lena, 2006).
 However, by the late 1980s the most popular songs were being charted by major labels, not independent ones, and this correlates with the increase in violent and misogynistic lyrics (Lena, 2006).
 By 1994 only 5 companies owned 90% of all music revenue, and that’s not just for the rap and hip-hop genres (Myer, 2007).